mothur/mothur.github.io/_wiki/edamame.md

     ...

 This helps to illustrate the power of OTUs over phylotypes since each of these OTUs is behaving differently.
-These data can be plotted in what\'s known as a biplot where lines radiating from the origin (axis1=0, axis2=0, axis3=0) to the correlation values with each axis are mapped on top of the PCoA or NMDS plots.
+These data can be plotted in what's known as a biplot where lines radiating from the origin (axis1=0, axis2=0, axis3=0) to the correlation values with each axis are mapped on top of the PCoA or NMDS plots.
 Later, using the metastats command, we